What about 'us'? - High Frequency Words - Considering Lexical Properties in Target Selection

 Calculating word frequency

-Mitchell S Sommers' Neighborhood Activation Model Database can be used to calculate word frequency.
+Mitchell S Sommers' Neighborhood Activation Model Database, which is no longer active, was used to calculate the word frequency lists on this site.

-For example, if you wanted to know whether 'us' is a high frequency word you would go to the 'item search', enter 'us' and select 'phonological' and 'frequency’, and click 'search'.
-The result will be that 'us’ has a frequency score of 672, indicating that it is a high frequency word.
+For example, if you wanted to know whether 'us' is a high frequency word you could go to the 'item search', enter 'us' and select 'phonological' and 'frequency’, and click 'search'.
+The result was that 'us’ has a frequency score of 672, indicating that it is a high frequency word.

-If you choose a less familiar word you can compare it with the score for 'us'.
-For example 'pluck' has a score of 2, 'pig' scores 8, 'dense' scores 9, 'trust' scores 52.
+If you chose a less familiar word you could compare it with the score for 'us'.
+For example 'pluck' had a score of 2, 'pig' scored 8, 'dense' scores\d 9, 'trust' scored 52.

 Running a range of SIWI and SFWF /s/ words through this procedure resulted in the high frequency /s/ words pictured in the following worksheet and the table displayed below.